kusumi/fileobj/doc/README.list_of_commands.md

         {                        Go to the previous non zero character ]                        End reading buffered [count] value
         [                        Start reading buffered [count] value
-        +                        Go [count] lines downward, on the first character of the line
-        -                        Go [count] lines upward, on the first character of the line .
+        .
 Repeat last change
         /                        Search forward
         ?
 Search backward